Importing your data

 (This guide assumes that you have already registered a Buttondown account.
 If you haven't head on over to Registration & setup.)

 - Upload your subscriber data.
-Go to your Settings page and click on the "Import subscribers" button at the bottom of the page; you should be prompted to upload a CSV.
-Find the CSV in your Substack `.zip` and upload it; you'll be prompted to map some of the fields in that export to Buttondown ones in order to make sure Buttondown understands your previous subscribers.
+Go to your Subscribers page and click on the "Import" button at the top of the page; you should be prompted to upload a CSV.
+Find the CSV in your Substack .zip and upload it; you'll be prompted to map some of the fields in that export to Buttondown ones in order to make sure Buttondown understands your previous subscribers.

 - Upload your archive data.
-Go back to your Settings pageand click on the "Import archives" button, choosing the "Substack" option.
-This time, you can upload the entire `.zip` file, not just the CSV — Buttondown will parse it and pull out all your previous emails, marking them as free or paid-only as appropriate.
+Go back to your Archives page and click on the "Import" button, choosing the "Substack" option.
+This time, you can upload the entire .zip file, not just the CSV — Buttondown will parse it and pull out all your previous emails, marking them as free or paid-only as appropriate.

 - Connect your Stripe account.
 Lastly, if you offer paid subscriptions and want to migrate your paid subscribers over, head over to the Paid subscriptions page and go ahead and connect your Stripe account.
 Be sure to connect the same account you used for Substack, and not a new one — Stripe needs access to the previous account and payments in order to ensure that subscribers are mapped over gracefully.